SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

-- Adi Adi – The divine mother of parAnkusa nAyaki became attracted to her daughter’s restlessness/anxiety (in separation from emperumAn) which was manifested in her irregular state, walking and sleeping; Like SrI kausalyA suffering in (thinking about the) separation from SrI rAma as explained in SrI rAmAyaNam ayOdhyA kANdam 40.45 “… nruthyanthImiva mAtharam” (Seeing kausalyA starts crying constantly in thinking about the separation of SrI rAma, lakshmaNa and sIthA – SrI rAma watched her like seeing a dancer); When some one is beautiful, all their actions would also be beautiful (and enjoyable for others); When sIthA was in separation from SrI rAma and not decorated, vAlmIki bhagavAn narrated her in SrI rAmAyaNam sundhara kANdam 29.1 “… subhAm …” (the one with an auspicious form).
+- Adi Adi – The divine mother of parAnkusa nAyaki became attracted to her daughter’s restlessness/anxiety (in separation from emperumAn) which was manifested in her irregular state, walking and sleeping.
+Like SrI kausalyA suffering in (thinking about the) separation from SrI rAma as explained in SrI rAmAyaNam ayOdhyA kANdam 40.45 “… nruthyanthImiva mAtharam” (Seeing kausalyA starting to cry constantly, in thinking about the separation of SrI rAma, lakshmaNa and sIthA – SrI rAma watched her like seeing a dancer).
+When someone is beautiful, all their actions would also be beautiful (and enjoyable for others).
+When sIthA was in separation from SrI rAma and not decorated, vAlmIki bhagavAn narrated her in SrI rAmAyaNam sundhara kANdam 29.1 “… subhAm …” (the one with an auspicious form).

-- agam karaindhu – Like the walk (action) is irregular, heart/mind too became weak like ice melting to become water; How did the mother know the daughter’s heart melting?
-Just like the daughter’s actions are observed through her eyes, the daughter’s heart is understood by her own heart; While it is said that “mana: pUrvO vAguththara:” (whatever is conceived in mind manifests in action subsequently), there is no such order in her behaviour.
-Her crying out in anxiety has naturally turned into a song; As said in thiruchchantha viruththam 105 “paNNai venRa insol mangai” (girl whose words are better than music); SrI rAma said to hanuman about sIthA in SrI rAmAyaNam sundhara kANdam 64.15 “madhurA madhurAlApA” (the beautiful one with beautiful voice).
+- agam karaindhu – Like the walk (action) is irregular, heart/mind too became weak like ice melting to become water.
+How did the mother know the daughter’s heart is melting?
+Just like the daughter’s actions are observed through her eyes, the daughter’s heart is understood by her own heart.
+While it is said that “mana: pUrvO vAguththara:” (whatever is conceived in mind manifests in action subsequently), there is no such order in her behaviour.
+Her crying out in anxiety has naturally turned into a song.
+Just as it is said in thiruchchantha viruththam 105 “paNNai venRa insol mangai” (girl whose words are better than music), SrI rAma said to hanuman about sIthA in SrI rAmAyaNam sundhara kANdam 64.15 “madhurA madhurAlApA” (the beautiful one with beautiful voice).
 Just like her actions out of anxiety became a dance, her words out of anxiety became a song.
-Unlike first crying, subsequent crying will be lot weaker.
+Unlike the first time crying, subsequent crying will be a lot weaker.

 - kaNNIr malgi – Once the heart melted, it flowed like music and came out as tears.

-- engum nAdi nAdi – having her danger (separation) alone as thAmrasAsanam (copper plate – evidence/reason), she would look around in all directions.
+- engum nAdi nAdi – having her danger (separation) alone as thAmrasAsanam (charter written on copper plate as evidence/reason), she would look around in all directions.
 SrI rAmAyaNam sundhara kANdam 31.19 is explained by nampiLLai here:

 - thamachinthyabhudhdhim dhadharSa – Before seeing hanuman’s form, she analysed his heart, thinking that he has arrived where she is and with the kind heart to help her.